von Patrick Kinter | 30/05/2023

 The degree of difficulty of the automation between the individual steps varies, with the steps of model selection and the Hyperparameter-optimisation offer themselves for automation because of their use case independence.
 Therefore, automating these two steps is what is commonly understood by AutoML.
 Ideally, the input includes only a cleaned dataset, an error metric and the maximum time to find the best Model.
 The output is a ranked list of the tuned models, ordered by the error metric.

-AutoML solutions are roughly applied in three main categories: stand-alone code packages, Cloud services and specialised Data Science-platforms.
+AutoML solutions are broadly applied in three main categories: standalone code packages, cloud services and specialised Data Science-platforms.

 Benefits and advantages